 We are mindful of the fact that any food or beverages we’re about to consume must undergo a digestion process that first occurs in the mouth.
 What happens when you have diabetes mellitus?
 High blood sugar can deteriorate white blood cells as part of the immune system to protect your body especially against bacterial infection that might happen in the mouth.
 It is easy to get gum and other oral diseases under this circumstance.
-Moreover, high sugar level in your body does not only apply to your blood but also your saliva.
+Moreover, the high sugar level in your body does not only apply to your blood but also to your saliva.
 Our teeth contain a lot of bacteria that eat on sugar once they are built up without comprehensive oral health management, it may further develop into tooth cavities and gum disease which are very difficult to improve once you have acute complications of diabetes mellitus.

 What do oral problems look like in diabetes patients?